Saravanan9698/GEN_AI/README.md

-# 💬 AskDocs AI
+# 💬 ChatBot AI

 > *From documents to decisions — powered by AI, secured locally.*

-## 🔍 What is AskDocs AI?
+## 🔍 What is ChatBot AI?

-**AskDocs AI** is a early stage startup comprising a powerful and private document question-answering app powered by **LLaMA 2** and **LangChain**.
+**ChatBot AI** is a early stage startup comprising a powerful and private document question-answering app powered by **LLaMA 2** and **LangChain**.
 Upload your PDF, DOCX, or TXT files, and ask intelligent questions.
 All data is processed locally to maintain maximum privacy.

 ---